Mathematical Methods of Theoretical Physics

-Special functions often arise as solutions of differential equations; for instance as eigenfunctions of differential operators in quantum mechanics.
+Special functions\marginnote{This chapter follows several approaches:~\bibentry{lebedev:1965:sft}, \bibentry{Wilf}, \bibentry{bell-specfun}, \bibentry{andrews:1999:sfu}, \bibentry{Kuznetsov} and \bibentry{Kisil}.} \marginnote{For reference, consider~\bibentry{abramowitz:1964:hmf}, \bibentry{Brych-HBSF} and \bibentry{Gradshteyn}.} often arise as solutions of differential equations; for instance as eigenfunctions of differential operators in quantum mechanics.
 Sometimes they occur after several {\em separation of variables} and substitution steps have transformed the physical problem into something manageable.
-For instance, we might start out with some linear partial differential equation like the wave equation, then separate the space from time coordinates, then separate the radial from the angular components, and finally separate the two angular parameters.
+For instance, we might start out with some linear partial differential equation like the wave equation, then separate the space from time coordinates, then separate the radial from the angular components, and finally, separate the two angular parameters.
 After we have done that, we end up with several separate differential equations of the Liouville form; among them the Legendre differential equation leading us to the Legendre polynomials.

 In what follows, a particular class of special functions will be considered.
-These functions are all special cases of the {\em hypergeometric function}, which is the solution of the {\em hypergeometric equation}.
-The hypergeometric function exhibis a high degree of ``plasticity,'' as many elementary analytic functions can be expressed by them.
+These functions are all special cases of the {\em hypergeometric function}, which is the solution of the {\em hypergeometric differential equation}.
+The hypergeometric function exhibits a high degree of ``plasticity,'' as many elementary analytic functions can be expressed by it.

 First, as a prerequisite, let us define the gamma function.
-Then we proceed to second order Fuchsian differential equations; followed by rewriting a Fuchsian differential equation into a hypergeometric equation.
-Then we study the hypergeometric function as a solution to the hypergeometric equation.
+Then we proceed to second order Fuchsian differential equations; followed by rewriting a Fuchsian differential equation into a hypergeometric differential equation.
+Then we study the hypergeometric function as a solution to the hypergeometric differential equation.
 Finally, we mention some particular hypergeometric functions, such as the Legendre orthogonal polynomials, and others.

 Again, if not mentioned otherwise, we shall restrict our attention to second order differential equations.
 Sometimes -- such as for the Fuchsian class -- a generalization is possible but not very relevant for physics.